w3c/wai-statements/README.md

 npm run start:webpack
 ```

-Statement generator source files (development) can be found inside the `_webpack` folder.
+Statement generator source files (development) can be found inside the `_generator` folder.

 Compiled css and js files (production) in `content-images/wai-statements/`.